The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This French Bread recipe takes just one hour from start to finish.
-It makes 2 large loaves for just $1.90.
-Each loaf serves 8 people each and will cost just 12¢ per serving!
+It makes two large loaves for only $1.90.
+Each loaf serves eight people each and will cost just 12¢ per serving!

 But we have a dilemma!
 If we do our shopping at the beginning of the week and plan to eat the bread later in the week, more often than not, it goes bad.
 What’s the solution then?
 Make bread when you need it?
 Sure, but what if you don’t have all day?

 This recipe makes two loaves so you can easily save some for a meal the next day.
 The best part of this French Bread recipe is the egg white wash you put on it just before it is finished baking, which leaves you with a perfectly crusty top.

 We typically have to keep our kids from picking at it before dinner is ready because they love it that much.
 This recipe may just prove to be a game-changer for you as well.

 FRENCH BREAD QUESTIONS ANSWERED:

 Why is it called French bread?

-French bread, also known as the “French stick” a long crusty loaf of bread is well known in France.
-Actually, in France, they refer to it as a baguette, which literally translates to “a stick.”
+French bread, also known as the “French stick,” a long crusty loaf of bread, is well known in France.
+Actually, in France, they refer to it as a baguette, which translates to “a stick.”
 While you can find other types of bread in French bakeries, French bread is still the top choice.

-- This is an Americanized version of French bread.
+- This recipe is an Americanized version of French bread.
 You know, the big, squishy loaves you find at the grocery store.
 This bread is nothing like a baguette.

 How do you make french bread crusty again?